snowyu/inherits-ex.js/README.md

   * `body` *(String)*: the function body.
   * ``scope` *(Object|Array)*: the optional function scope.
     * ignore the `values`  if it's an object.
-    * the `value` is requierd if it's an array.
+    * the `value` is required if it's an array.
 It's the key's name list
   * `value` *(Array)*: the optional function scope's value list. only for the `scope` is the Array.

 The helper function to create the function dynamically.